trgao10/Cubik/README.md

 ![Cubik Screenshot](/images/Cubik.png)

 ## Quick Start Guide
-+ read [Dependency and Compilation](#CompilationGuide) and build the application
++ Read [Dependency and Compilation](#CompilationGuide) and build the application;
-+ glance at instructions in [Basic Operation](#BasicOperation), rotate faces in whatever way you like until solving it becomes interesting
++ Glance at instructions in [Basic Operation](#BasicOperation), rotate faces in whatever way you like until solving it becomes interesting;
-+ in case you stuck at some point, invoke hint mode by pressing H; you may want to familiar yourself with [Notations](#Notations) that appear in the hints
++ In case you stuck at some point, invoke hint mode by pressing H; you may want to familiar yourself with [Notations](#Notations) that appear in the hints;
-+ follow the hints and solve the puzzle
++ Follow the hints and solve the puzzle.
+Don't worry if you mess up with steps shown in the hints -- the hints will get updated **in real time**.

 ## <a name="BasicOperation"></a> Basic Operations